Remus Gomes

-Remus Gomes (born December 12, 1978) is an Indian former professional footballer who is currently the head coach of the U-18 squad of Dempo SC Academy.
-He has had a long and successful playing career of over eighteen years, in which he has represented some of the most prestigious Indian clubs including Vasco Sports Club, Dempo Sports Club, Salgaocar Football Club and Sporting Clube De Goa.
-His most successful period was at Salgaocar Football Club, where he went on to win the Goa Professional League title three times, the Durand Cup once, one Police Cup and played a pivotal role during his six-year stint with the club.
+Remus Gomes (born 12 December 1978) is an Indian coach and former professional footballer.
+He coached the U-21 and U19 squad of Dempo SC, before becoming the assistant coach of the India national under-20 football team.
+He has had a long and successful playing career of over eighteen years, representing some of the most prestigious Indian clubs including Vasco Sports Club, Dempo Sports Club, Salgaocar Football Club and Sporting Clube De Goa.
+His most successful period was at Salgaocar Football Club, where he went on to win the Goa Professional League title three times, the Durand Cup once, and one Police Cup.
+He played a pivotal role during his six-year stint with the club.

 Personal life

 Remus Gomes was born on 12 December 1978 in Goa, India to Peter Gomes and Belinda Gomes.
-He currently resides in Goa, India along with his wife and two children.
+He currently resides in Divar Island, Goa, India, with his wife and two children.

 Childhood

 Remus joined the Sports Authority of India (SAI) Training Centre, Margao at the age of fourteen, and trained in the football facility till the age of eighteen.